manatlan/sudoku_resolver/README.md

 (Since v0.5.0, mojo is a lot slower : [issue](https://github.com/modularml/mojo/issues/1216) ... it was a lot faster with 0.4.0)

-## SPECIALIZED results
+## Specialized results

-The same algo, but with specialized types/apis for the language (to speed up things)
+It's the same algorithm, but use specialized weapons (types/apis) from the languages, to be as faster as possible.

 ```
 specialized/sudoku.mojo : algo with specialized types (use python to read stdin)